mayankdutta/programming_basics/software engineering.md

 	- what modules are required,
 	- what each module perform,
 	- how these modules communicate with each other.
+- **LLD :**  focuses on
+	- writing a detailed algorithm
+	- module design & data design

 #### Construction (code + unit testing)
 - modular & subsystem programming.

 #### Testing
 - levels of testing
-	- unit
-	- integration
+	- **Unit :** done by dev, individual module tested for functionality.
+	- **System :** whole system is check.
+	- **Integration :** to check the interface error b/w the integrated components.
-	- system
+	- **Acceptance :** done by end-user for system acceptance.
-	- acceptance

 - software testing includes.
-	- *verification*  software meets its technical specification.
+	- *verification*  software meets its technical specification. ensures that we are doing the product right?
-	- *validation* soft. meets its business requirements.
+	- *validation* software meets its customer/business requirements. ensures that we re doing the right product.
 	- *Defect* variance b/w expected & actual result.

 #### Maintenance
-Any change that is made to the software after it is deployed is known as its maintenance.
+- Any change that is made to the software after it is deployed is known as its maintenance.
+- changes like enhancements, up-gradations.

 ### SDLC processes.
+SDLC is the framework used to developing software

 [[Waterfall Model]]
 [[V-Model]]